mm80843/T3.5/Blueprint/PBN__Blueprint_20.md

 # __Infection tracking__

+## Blueprint description

+Tracking and surveillance of infections allows better assessment of the spread of an epidemic in real time.
+Depending on the extent of surveillance and tracking, this method will allow the determination of characteristic elements of the epidemic, such as its virulence factor and infectivity.
+This will enable real-time risk assessment, which is critical for decision-making to ensure the safety of GBN residents.
+It is expected that a clear testing and surveillance strategy would be adapted at GBN and/or building level and applied in the event of a pandemic.
+Potential disease tracking would be achieved through the use of rapid antigen testing to rapidly identify some very infectious individuals and PCR testing for individuals who have been in close contact with an infected person.

 ## Capabilities of the blueprint

 Tracking and surveillance of infections must be efficient by tracking and monitoring diseases in all residents of the GBN, but also in all persons who enter the GBN during the day, whether for a delivery, a job or a service.
 The tracking and surveillance material should be able to detect common infectious viruses or bacteria as well as all types of registered epidemic diseases.
 In addition, the system needs to be updated as soon as health authorities report a new disease or outbreak.
 The use of robots capable of diagnosing a disease is also on the rise and it is expected that the need for human resources for testing purposes will be less.